dumblob/uSX/README.md

 The data are seen as a sequence of records.
 The record might be a one-line record or a multiline record.
 Each record is identified by an ID, which is a string starting at a new line (optionally indented by `\t` (tabelator) or ` ` (space) or their arbitrary combination) with `.` (dot) followed by a string matching the ERE `[_A-Za-z][_A-Za-z0-9]*([.][_A-Za-z][_A-Za-z0-9]*)*`.

+FIXME make `.` special
+    - a reference to the last key label if any?
+    - allow concat to the end of a consecutive list of dots (or does it look too ugly)?

 For a one-line record, `'` follows, for a multiline record, `^` followed by a *string of maximum of 64 octets* and `LF` follows.
 For a one-line record any data follow until the first occurence of `LF`.
 For a multiline record any data follow until the first occurence of `LF` immediately followed by the *string of maximum of 64 octets*.
 Multiline records can be concatenated with any one-line or multiline record if `'` or `^` respectively are used immediately after the *string of maximum of 64 octets*.
 Comments are records without identification and thus do not start with `.`, but directly with `'` (one-line) or `^` (multiline).

 - [BOM](https://en.wikipedia.org/wiki/Byte_order_mark ) is not allowed.